rpothin/PowerPlatform-ALM-With-GitHub-Template/Documentation/Repository-Setup.md

 10. Click on **Labels**
 11. Create the following labels using the **New label** button:
    - **in progress**: Trigger the workspace initialization (*branch and environment*)
-   - **dev env created**: Indicate that a Power Platform Dev environment has been created for this issue
+   - **dev env created**: Indicate that a Dataverse Dev environment has been created for this issue

 > *Note: you can change the name of the labels, but you will need to make some replacements in the GitHub workflows.*